 One thing you may want to consider is that commercial dog food which has been heated may be of lower quality.
 This is because the protein can change chemically and end up lacking certain amino acids (the building blocks of protein).

 Also, keep in mind that your dog’s activity level will play an important role in determining just how much protein he needs.
 A working or sporting breed may be very active and require more animal protein than a dog who likes to spend all his time on the couch watching television with you.
-Of course, exercise would still be beneficial even for this dog.
+Of course, the exercise would still be beneficial even for this dog.